Stratio/cassandra-lucene-index/doc/documentation.rst

 The more fields you index, the more resources will be consumed.
 So you should carefully study which kind of queries are you going to use before creating the schema.
-You should also be careful choosing the ``indexed`` and ``sorted`` options of the mappers, because each of them creates at least on field per Cassandra column, doing your index larger and slower.

 Use a low refresh rate
 ======================